bimbar/linux-amd-color-temperature-control/README.md

 ```

 After you have this command, use the scripts / udev integrations in the repo.
 Also call set-color-management.sh from your .profile or .xprofile or .bashrc or whatever is called when you log into X.

+# NB: KDE Plasma does this on its own if you load a color profile.